Towards Optimally Efficient Search with Deep Learning for Large-Scale MIMO Systems: MIMO Signal Detection with Heuristic Best-First Search

 \subsection{Heuristic Tree Search}

-Now it is straightforward to employ the A* algorithm \cite{DechterP85,CuiHT06, ChangCL12} to search the least-cost path on the tree.
+Now it is straightforward to employ the A* algorithm \cite{DechterP85,CuiHT06, ChangCL12, HeKeTCOMGSM} to search the least-cost path on the tree.
 Before describing the algorithm, it is necessary to introduce the following notations, \begin{itemize} \item \textsf{ACTIVE} is an \emph{ordered list with possibly limited space} that stores nodes to be expanded, whose data structure is often a priority queue or self-balancing binary search tree (a.k.a.
-AVLTree) in practice. \item $f(\bm{x}^k)$ is the \emph{evaluation cost ($f$-cost)} currently assigned to a node $\bm{x}^k$ at the time.
+AVLTree) in practice.
+In this case, we can efficiently find the least-$f$-cost node with a computational complexity of $\mathcal{O}(1)$, which means that the algorithm is able to find the least-f-cost node at each loop with a very small fixed cost. \item $f(\bm{x}^k)$ is the \emph{evaluation cost ($f$-cost)} currently assigned to a node $\bm{x}^k$ at the time.
 Note that $f(\bm{x}^k)$ is not static, and it may change during search. \item A node is \emph{visited} or \emph{generated} if it has been encountered during the expansion of its parent. \item A node is \emph{expanded} if all of its successors have been generated during the expansion. \item A node is \emph{in memory} if it is inserted into \textsf{ACTIVE}. \item The \emph{complexity} of a search algorithm is defined in terms of the number of visited nodes. \end{itemize} We are now ready to introduce the A* algorithm, and the pseudo code is presented in Algorithm \ref{Algo::AStar}.
 Throughout the paper, we shall emphasize that the tree search always starts at the dummy root $\bm{x}^0$.
 At each iteration, A* expands the least-$f$-cost node among all the nodes that are in $\textsf{ACTIVE}$ and waiting for expansion, and inserts all successors of that node into $\textsf{ACTIVE}$ afterwards \cite{ChangCL12}.
 This process will terminate as long as a goal node is selected for expansion, and the selected goal node will become the output of the algorithm.
 As a heuristic BeFS algorithm, A* employs a heuristic function $h(\bm{x}^k)$ to guide the search.
 Specifically, the heuristic function estimates the remaining cost from $\bm{x}^k$ to goal nodes, denoted by

 Accordingly, A* computes the evaluation cost of $\bm{x}^k$ as

 where $h(\bm{x}^k)$ represents the estimate of the minimum value of (\ref{Eq::RemainCost}), and $h(\bm{x}^m) = 0$ holds since the goal nodes have no successor at all.
 Therefore, $f(\bm{x}^k)$ actually estimates the cost of the shortest path of the sub-tree of $\bm{x}^k$.
 In particular, the optimal heuristic function always gives the minimum value of (\ref{Eq::RemainCost}) as